 Story stones

-We have a detailed guide on how to make your own story stones in our Ten Fun Outdoor Activities For Toddlers.
-Go on a hunt for stones in your outdoor classroom or bring some back from an adventure.
+We have a detailed guide on making your story stones in our Ten Fun Outdoor Activities For Toddlers.
+Hunt for stones in your outdoor classroom, or bring some back from an adventure.
 Decide what characters you would like in your story.
 Will it be Princes and Princesses?
 Bugs and insects?

-Anything will work but it should be something your children are excited about.
-If you need inspiration, use a story from your child’s favourite book such as The Tiger Who Came To Tea or The Gruffalo, these work really well.
+Anything will work, but it should be something your children are excited about.
+If you need inspiration, use a story from your child’s favourite book, The Tiger Who Came To Tea or The Gruffalo; these work well.
 There should be a mixture of objects, places, and characters for the stones to work.
 Draw out the outline of each picture onto the pebbles using a black Sharpie.
 Colour them in and use them to tell stories together.

 Make a garden observation centre